aimms/how-to/Articles/538/538-troubleshoot-academic-and-community-license.rst

 Your situation
 -------------------------

-If you have requested an  `Academic <https://licensing.cloud.aimms.com/license/academic.htm>`_ or `Community <https://licensing.cloud.aimms.com/license/community.htm?utm_source=website&utm_medium=footer>`_ license on our website you have most probably received an e-mail from AIMMS Licensing containing instructions on how to instal AIMMS and use your license.
+If you have requested an  `Academic <https://licensing.cloud.aimms.com/license/academic.htm>`_ or `Community <https://licensing.cloud.aimms.com/license/community.htm?utm_source=website&utm_medium=footer>`_ license on our website you have most probably received an e-mail from AIMMS Licensing containing instructions on how to install AIMMS and use your license.
 In this e-mail there should also be a unique license URL you will need in order to be able to open AIMMS.

 In some cases however while launching AIMMS on your computer you get the error message below: